Pittosporum tobira: Cultivation and uses

 This shrub is a common, drought-tolerant and fairly hardy landscaping plant.
-Many cultivars have been developed, including dwarf forms and the popular 'Variegata', which has variegated leaves.
+Many cultivars have been developed, including dwarf forms (such as Wheeler's dwarf) and the popular 'Variegata', which has variegated leaves.
 It is used for hedges, living privacy screens, and indoor and outdoor planter boxes.
 The stems, leaves, and dried fruits are used in flower arrangements.

 P. tobira is suitable for a Mediterranean climate, but may be more sensitive than other common ornamental plants to drought-induced stress.
 In 2014, a study comparing the effects of drought stress of five common ornamental plants found P. tobira to be the only plant whose total dry biomass was significantly affected (noting a 19% decrease in biomass).
 The plant may also be useful for fire-resistant landscaping due to its high gross heat of combustion.
 This plant may also be associated with more damage to other plant species when it is nonnative.
 A 2016 analysis of 49 plant species in green spaces in Madrid found P. tobira to be among the most likely shrubs to be associated with damage to native plant species.

 The species and the cultivar 'Variegatum' have both gained the Royal Horticultural Society's Award of Garden Merit.

 Ecology and interactions

 Common pests of this plant include various aphids, mites, and leafhoppers, the cotton cushiony scale (Icerya purchasi), and root-knot nematodes (Meloidogyne spp.).
 It can be attacked by the pit-making pittosporum scale (Planchonia arabidis).
 It is vulnerable to the fungal plant pathogen Erythricium salmonicolor, which causes galls and the dieback disease known as pink limb blight.

 The pathogenic plant fungus Rhizoctonia solani forms white, web-like basidial fructifications on the lower sides of infected leaves of Pittosporum tobira.

-The fruit of the plant are not poisonous but not edible.
+The fruits of the plant are not poisonous but not edible.
 However, they are eaten by bulbuls and other birds in Japan.
-The sticky substance around the seeds allow them to stick to the beaks of birds and be carried long distances.
-The stench given off when broken is thought to have evolved to repel predation from foraging animals but it is a favorite of the silka deer.
+The sticky substance around the seeds allow them to stick to the beaks of birds and be carried over long distances.
+The stench given off when broken is thought to have evolved to repel predation from foraging animals but it is a favorite of the sika deer.